How to Remove Lice Fast and Safely at Home

 - Soak combs and brushes in boiling water for 10 minutes.

-- Vacuum sofas and carpets.
+- Vacuum furniture, carpets, and car seats.

-- Disinfect soft toys and hair ties.
+- Disinfect soft toys, hair ties, and hats.

-Table: Common Lice Treatments at Home vs. Medical
+Common Lice Treatments at Home vs. Medical

-Treatment Type | Works On | Repeat Needed? | Safe for Kids? |
+| Treatment Type | Works On | Repeat Needed? | Safe for Kids? |

-Coconut Oil & Vinegar | Nymphs & Adults | Yes | Yes |
+| Coconut Oil & Vinegar | Nymphs & Adults | Yes | Yes |

-Wet-Combing Method | Nits & Live Lice | Yes (every 3 days) | Yes |
+| Wet-Combing Method | Nits & Live Lice | Yes (every 3 days) | Yes |

-Tea Tree Oil | Adult Lice | Yes | Yes (in small doses) |
+| Tea Tree Oil | Adult Lice | Yes | Yes (in small doses) |

-Over-the-Counter Treatments | All Stages | Yes | Mostly |
+| Over-the-Counter Treatments | All Stages | Yes | Mostly |

-Prescription Medications | Resistant Lice | Yes | Doctor’s advice needed |
+| Prescription Medications | Resistant Lice | Yes | Doctor’s advice needed |

 Quote to Remember:

 “Lice don’t care about your hygiene.
-They only care about contact.”
+They only care about contact.” – Dr. Emily Clarke, Pediatrician

 FAQs